 Bacteria penetrate inside our mouths regularly.
 Although, when harmful bacteria penetrate, this can introduce adverse health conditions, not just with our oral health, which may require dental emergency treatment.
-One thing to consider is that you can actually produce good bacteria.
-Funny enough, bacteria within us is usually good, however, if your oral health is neglected, it can quickly turn into harmful bacteria that can damage your teeth in the process.
+One thing to consider is that you can actually produce healthy bacteria.
+Funny enough, bacteria within us is usually healthy, however, if your oral health is neglected, it can quickly turn into harmful bacteria that can damage your teeth in the process.

 Harmful bacteria are linked to tooth decay and gum disease.
 If your oral hygiene is poor, these are the consequences.
 On the other hand, if your oral routine is strong, you will have no problems.

 If you’re seeking advice on how to reduce bacteria inside your mouths and create more healthy bacteria, follow these tips:

 Harmful bacteria are formed from what goes inside your mouth.
 This also goes for your diet.
 If your diet comprises high-levels of sugar, you’re attracting bad bacteria.
 This and sugar combine together to build acid, damaging your gums and teeth in the process.
 Candy, soda and wine are examples of high-levels of sugar.
 Whilst you may brush your teeth after consuming sugar, you’re still at risk of tooth decay because sugar will have begun penetrating on your teeth, opening the door to damage.